OscPop/GPT-SW3-tests-and-evaluations/README.md

 To get access to AI Sweden's models, you will need to fill out a form on their website.

+# Installation
+You will need torch and transformers installed to run the code.
+A detailed instruction is available at HuggingFace: https://huggingface.co/docs/transformers/installation

 # How to use GPT-SW3
 Detailed instructions on how to use the models hosted on HuggingFace can be found on the AI Sweden model card pages, e.g.: https://huggingface.co/AI-Sweden-Models/gpt-sw3-1.3b-instruct